pingyhq/pingy-cli/packages/baconize/README.md

 Options
 -------

+- **compile** (Boolean, default = true): should baconize try to compile files where possible?

+- **sourcemaps** (Boolean, default = true): should baconize copy corresponding sourcemaps and source files for the minified/compiled files?

+- **minify** (Boolean, default = false): should baconize minify javascript, css and html files?
+Will also minify post-compilation files.

-- **compileBlacklist**: filter to blacklist files from being compiled.
-They will still be copied (without compilation) unless they are negated using the `fileFilter` or `directoryFilter` options below.
+- **blacklist** (Array): filter to blacklist files from being compiled or minifed.
+They will still be copied (without compilation/minifiction) unless they are negated using the `fileFilter` or `directoryFilter` options below.
 This option is useful for vendor directories (like 'bower_components') which already include the compiled versions of files.
 See [Filters](#filters) for more.

-- **fileFilter**: filter to include/exclude files to be copied to target.
+- **fileFilter** (Array): filter to include/exclude files to be copied to target.
 See [Filters](#filters) for more.

-- **directoryFilter**: filter to include/exclude directories to be copied to target, rules are applied to sub-directories also.
+- **directoryFilter** (Array): filter to include/exclude directories to be copied to target, rules are applied to sub-directories also.
+Useful for directories like '.git'.
 See [Filters](#filters) for more.

-- **depth**: depth at which to stop recursing even if more subdirectories are found.
+- **depth** (Number): depth at which to stop recursing even if more subdirectories are found.

 Filters